simeononsecurity/simeononsecurity.ch/content/articles/ten-essential-email-security-tips-to-keep-your-data-safe/index.en.md

 #### Conducting Security Audits

 Conducting regular security audits is a fundamental step in identifying any potential vulnerabilities and addressing them before they can be exploited.
-A security audit involves reviewing your email security policies, procedures, and technologies to ensure they are up to date and effective.
+A security audit involves reviewing your email security policies, procedures, and technologies to ensure they're up to date and effective.
 By conducting a security audit, you can identify gaps in your security measures and take corrective actions to mitigate the risks.

 For example, you can review your email security protocols, such as **spam filters** like [SpamAssassin](https://spamassassin.apache.org/) or [Barracuda](https://www.barracuda.com/products/emailsecuritygateway), **antivirus software** like [McAfee](https://www.mcafee.com/) or [Symantec](https://www.symantec.com/), **firewalls** like [Cisco ASA](https://www.cisco.com/c/en/us/products/security/asa-firepower-services/index.html), and **encryption methods** like [Pretty Good Privacy (PGP)](https://gnupg.org/).
-Additionally, you can assess your employees' awareness of email security best practices and provide training to address any knowledge gaps.
+Also, you can assess your employees' awareness of email security best practices and provide training to address any knowledge gaps.

 #### Staying Informed on the Latest Threats